talktodeego/AsianRestaurant/README.md

-# 🍜 Asian Restaurant Mockup 🍜
+# 🍜 Asian Restaurant 🍜

 To challenge myself, I have decided that in the next three months, I will be posting some challenges that I will undertake.